MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase3.md

 ### MAM in the Stack

-Because the Intune App SDK integration relies heavily on class and method replacements, you will start seeing `mam` throughout your stack traces.
+Because the Intune App SDK integration relies heavily on class and method replacements, you'll start seeing `mam` throughout your stack traces.
-When your app does not have with an account targeted with app protection policies, all this MAM code lies dormant: `MAMActivity` will work identical to `Activity`, `onMAMCreate` will work identical to `onCreate`, etc.
+When your app doesn't have with an account targeted with app protection policies, all this MAM code lies dormant: `MAMActivity` will work identical to `Activity`, `onMAMCreate` will work identical to `onCreate`, etc.
 Whenever you see `mam` in a stack, first check:

-* Is the account targeted with app protection policies?
+- Is the account targeted with app protection policies?
-* Is the Intune Company Portal installed?
+- Is the Intune Company Portal installed?

 Unless the answer to both is "yes", the MAM code is acting as simple passthrough.

 ## Gradle Build Plugin

-If your app does not build with Gradle, skip to [Integrating with the Command Line Tool].
+If your app doesn't build with Gradle, skip to [Integrating with the Command Line Tool].

 The Intune App SDK plugin is distributed as part of the SDK as **GradlePlugin/com.microsoft.intune.mam.build.jar**.